stefanbohacek/mastodon-tools/README.md

 ### Profile hovercards (Experimental)

 This feature is on [Mastodon's roadmap](https://joinmastodon.org/roadmap), under "Exploring" as "On-hover information cards for users", but you don't have to wait!
-On by default, but can be easily disabled in the extension's settings.

 ![A screenshot of two posts with the hovercard visible as an overlay.](browser-extension/assets/hovercard.png)